The Quantum Branching Universe

 A Graph of Events

-A Quantum Branching Universe is a structured representation of all physically possible quantum timelines, organized as a directed acyclic graph — a DAG.
-In this graph:
+A Quantum Branching Universe is a coarse-grained representation of decoherent quantum histories, organized as a directed acyclic graph — a DAG.
+Relative to a specified decomposition:

 Formally: